chrisvwx/LLLplus.jl/README.md

-Finally, we include code to do a [V-BLAST](https://en.wikipedia.org/wiki/Bell_Laboratories_Layered_Space-Time) (Vertical-Bell Laboratories Layered Space-Time) [3] matrix decomposition.
-This is a detection algorithm for decoding spatially-multiplexed streams of data on multiple antennas or other multi-terminal systems.
+Finally, we include code to do a [V-BLAST](https://en.wikipedia.org/wiki/Bell_Laboratories_Layered_Space-Time) (Vertical-Bell Laboratories Layered Space-Time) matrix decomposition.
+This decompositin is used in a detection algorithm [3] for decoding spatially-multiplexed streams of data on multiple antennas or other multi-terminal systems.
 V-BLAST is not as widely used outside of the wireless communication community as lattice reduction and CVP techniques such as the sphere decoder.

 ### References